What is SSAE 16?

 The SSAE 16 standards were put in place by the American Institute for Certified Public Accounts (AICPA) and serve as the authoritative guide for in-depth audits of a third-party service organization such as 365 Data Centers.
 SSAE 16 is a relatively new set of standards published in April 2010 to supersede the SAS 70, the original guidelines for performing an examination of a service organization’s controls and processes.

-Businesses rely on SSAE 16 audits and reports to build trust and confidence in their service provider’s ability to design, operate and control environments on which their business depends.
-Additionally, SSAE 16 audits may assist an entity in complying with the Sarbanes-Oxley act or similar law or regulation.
+Businesses rely on SSAE 16 and SOC 2 audits and reports to build trust and confidence in their service provider’s ability to design, operate and control environments on which their business depends.
+Additionally, SSAE 16 and SOC 2 audits may assist an entity in complying with the Sarbanes-Oxley act or similar law or regulation.

 What are SOC reports?

-Service Organization Controls (SOC) Reports are prepared by an auditor in accordance with SSAE 16 standards and are specifically intended to evaluate a service organizations controls.
-There are three SSAE 16 SOC reports:
+Service Organization Controls (SOC) Reports are prepared by an auditor in accordance with AICPA standards and are specifically intended to evaluate a service organizations controls.
+There are three SOC reports:

-- SOC 1: Report on Controls at a Service Organization Relevant to User Entities’ Internal Control over Financial Reporting
+- SSAE 16 SOC 1:: Report on Controls at a Service Organization Relevant to User Entities’ Internal Control over Financial Reporting (commonly referred to as SSAE 16) and based on SSAE 16 standards.

-- Type 1: report on the fairness of the presentation of management’s description of the service organization’s system and the suitability of the design and operating effectiveness of the controls to achieve the related control objectives included in the description throughout a specified period.
+- Type 1: report on the fairness of the presentation of management’s description of the service organization’s system and the suitability of the design of the controls to achieve the related control objectives included in the description throughout a specified period.

 - Type 2: report on the fairness of the presentation of management’s description of the service organization’s system and the suitability of the design and operating effectiveness of the controls to achieve the related control objectives included in the description throughout a specified period.